ModbusScope/ModbusScope/tests/googletest/docs/faq.md

 ASSERT_PRED1(IsNegative<int>, -5);
 ```

-Things are more interesting if your template has more than one parameters.
+Things are more interesting if your template has more than one parameter.
 The
 following won't compile:

 ```c++